ste80pa/suitecrm-client/README.md

 ## Synopsis

-Simple library for cummication with SuiteCRM via Soap or Restful API endpoints
+Simple library to communicate with SuiteCRM via Soap or Restful endpoints

 ## Code Example